MY SWEET DREAMS CAME TRUE LAST WEEKEND.

-I arrived at Dobbin St. at 11 a.m. for the hour long press preview, where I proceeded to stuff my face with every sample I could get my hands on.
+I arrived at Dobbin St. at 11 a.m. for the hour long press preview of Dessert Goals, where I proceeded to stuff my face with every sample I could get my hands on.
 Taiyaki fish-shaped waffle cone stuffed with red bean paste and piled high with matcha-flavored soft serve?
 Sure.
 Banana pudding made with leche from Baonanas?
 Why not.
 Pumpkin Pie bon bons from Mochidoki?
 Duh.
 The back patio was adorned with photo areas specifically designed for dessert photography and there was even a booth for adults (from which to hold up said food).

-My favorite dish of the day had to be...
+My favorite dessert of the day was...

 Hannah Bae's Korean-inspired ice cream.
 Her newly formed company of just four months, Noona's Ice Cream, was serving up some seriously inventive flavors.
 The one that made me the most slap happy?
 Definitely the Toasted Rice.
 The minute it hit my lips, my tastebuds did a little happy dance.
 It was so toasty and creamy - two things I wouldn't normally pair together.
 It was sweet but not overpowering because the nuttiness of the rice really came through.
 Hannah told me it's because she slowly toasts premium rice and then steeps it into fresh organic cream.
 Hold on, just have to wipe up my drool.